 Section 1.5 ISA Candidate – shall include an individual who has submitted for consideration references with acceptable credentials.
 The Candidate represents an entry-level category and it is notconsidered a membership category in the Society.
 Candidates may not vote.

-Section 1.7 Student Affiliate –shall include an individual currently enrolled and in good standing in an accredited college, junior college, community college, university or graduate program (“School”) acceptable to ISA, with an interest in a career as a personal property appraiser.
-A Student Affiliate may not perform appraisal services or represent him/herself as an appraiser.
-A Student Affiliate may identify him/herself as a “Student Affiliate of the International Society of Appraisers” on a resume/CV but may not use any ISA designations or ISA logos.
+Section 1.7 Student Affiliate – shall include an individual currently enrolled and in good standing in an accredited college, junior college, community college, university or graduate program (“School”) acceptable to ISA, with an interest in a career as a personal property appraiser.
+A Student Affiliate may not perform appraisal services or represent themselves as an appraiser.
+A Student Affiliate may identify themselves as a “Student Affiliate of the International Society of Appraisers” on a resume/CV but may not use any ISA designations or ISA logos.
 A Student Affiliate is not eligible to serve on committees and may not vote.
 Student Affiliate status is limited to four (4) total years (successive or non-successive).
-A Student Affiliate is deemed to have voluntarily resigned his/her ISA membership immediately upon being expelled from, or otherwise falling out of good standing with, their School.
+A Student Affiliate is deemed to have voluntarily resigned their ISA membership immediately upon being expelled from, or otherwise falling out of good standing with, their School.

 Section 2 Election of Members – Any person eligible for membership under these bylaws may apply for membership by written application on such forms as may be prescribed by the ISA.

 Section 2.1 Application and Membership Fees – The Board shall set fees for application and membership at each level of membership.